 Farm Business Planning Resources

-The Cheshire County Conservation District, the Hannah Grimes Center for Entrepreneurship, and National Center for Appropriate Technology (NCAT) partnered in 2021, to host a free 7-week-long business planning course for speciality crop producers in New Hampshire.
+The Cheshire County Conservation District, the Hannah Grimes Center for Entrepreneurship, and National Center for Appropriate Technology (NCAT) partnered in 2021, to host a free 7-week-long business planning course for specialty crop producers in New Hampshire.
 Resources for business planning are available below!
-Learn more about the course, here!
+This course will be offered in future years as well, learn more about the course and future application cycles, here!

 Basic Accounting Guidance for Beginning Farmers